Basics for mapping company structures in One Identity Manager

 The effect on the allocation of company resources is explained in the following example for assigning an application.

 In the diagram above a section of a company’s structure is illustrated.
-In addition, applications are listed that are assigned to the respective department.
-An employee in retail is assigned all the applications that are allocated to their department and all those on the full structure path.
-In this case that is internet software, address administration, mail, and text editing.
+In addition, software applications are listed that are assigned to the respective department.
+An employee in dealer sales is assigned all the software applications that are allocated to their department and all those on the entire organization path.
+In this case, they are email, text processing, address management and internet software.

 Figure 1: Assignment through top-down inheritance

 The next figure shows bottom-up inheritance based on a project framework.
-In addition, applications that are assigned to the respective project group.
-An employee from the "Project lead" project group receives applications from the project group as well as those from the projects groups below.
+In addition, software applications are listed that are assigned to the respective project group.
+An employee from the "Project lead" project group receives software applications from the project group as well as those from the projects groups below.
 In this case, it is project management, CASE tool, development environment, assembler tool, and prototyping tool.

 Figure 2: Assignment through bottom-up inheritance